ygorelik/ydk-gen/README.md

 To create the `libydk` binary package run the below commands:

 ```
+./generate.py --libydk
-cd ydk-gen/gen-api/cpp/ydk/build
+cd gen-api/cpp/ydk/build
+make
 [sudo] make package
 ```

 To create the `libydk_gnmi` binary package run the below commands:

 ```
+./generate.py --cpp --service profiles/services/gnmi-0.4.0.json
-cd ydk-gen/gen-api/cpp/ydk-service-gnmi/build
+cd gen-api/cpp/ydk-service-gnmi/build
+make
 [sudo] make package
 ```

 ## Build model bundle profile

 The first step in using ydk-gen is either using one of the already built [bundle profiles](https://github.com/ygorelik/ydk-gen/tree/master/profiles/bundles) or constructing your own bundle profile, consisting of the YANG models you are interested to include into the bundle:

 Construct a bundle profile file, such as [```ietf_0_1_1.json```](profiles/bundles/ietf_0_1_1.json) and specify its dependencies.

 A sample bundle profile file is described below.
 The file is in a JSON format.
 The profile must define the `"name"`, `"version"` and `"description"` of the bundle, and then the `"core_version"`, which refers to [the version](https://github.com/CiscoDevNet/ydk-gen/releases) of the ydk core package that you want to use with this bundle.
 The `"name"` of the bundle will form part of the installation path of the bundle.
 All other attributes, like `"author"` and `"copyright"`, are optional and will not affect the bundle generation.